crimx/value-enhancer/README.md

 It creates a new Val referencing the value of the current Val as source.
 All ref Vals share the same value from the source Val.
-The act of setting a value on the ref Val is essentially setting the value on the source Val.
+The act of setting a value on the ref Val is essentially setting the value to the source Val.

 The ref Vals can be safely disposed without affecting the source Val and other ref Vals.